isaacanthony/depth_first/README.md

 ```

 ## Note
 An organizer can have a subtask which is itself another organizer.
-In this manner, code can be organized in an arbitrarily deep tree structure with order of execution roughly matching a Depth First Search algorithm.
+In this manner, code can be organized in an arbitrarily-deep tree structure with order of execution roughly matching a Depth First Search algorithm.